plafer/Tissue.jl/docs/src/getting_started.md

 Finally, the `process()` method for `ImageDisplayCalculator` introduces two new concepts.
 First, a reference to the current graph object can be obtained by adding a `graph` keyword argument to the `process()` method.
 In this case, we need it to call [`Tissue.stop(graph)`](@ref), the second new concept. [`Tissue.stop(graph)`](@ref) does as the name suggests: it stops the graph.
 This means a few things: the *source* calculator stops being called for new data packets, all packets that were generated are allowed to be processed by all calculators.
 After no more packets remain in the graph, if the main thread is blocked on a call to [`Tissue.wait_until_done(graph)`](@ref), [`Tissue.close(calculator)`](@ref) is called on every calculator.
 Although there is no race condition here: if the main thread calls [`Tissue.wait_until_done(graph)`](@ref) only after all calculators are done, [`Tissue.close(calculator)`](@ref) is also called on all calculators.

 And that's pretty much it!
 You should be good to go build awesome graphs now.

-TODO: You need to launch julia with as many threads as you want
-TODO: Talk about when packets are being dropped